gabrielrsp/my-shelf/README.md

 ### Rename the file ".env.example" to ".env"

-Now, you need to connect to the database and then create another database with the name you gave in the .env credentials, in this example, the database name is "myshelf".
-For this step you can use any postgres client interface Like PostBird, DBeaver, etc.
+Now, you need to connect to the database and then create another database with the name you gave in the .env credentials.
+In this example, the database name is "myshelf".
+For this step you can use any postgres client interface like PostBird, DBeaver, etc.

 ### Install the sequelize cli dependency